Jeffrey-Ede/partial-STEM/README.md

 ## Training

 To continue training the neural network; end-to-end or to fine-tune it, adjust some of the variables at the top of `train.py`.
 Specifically, variables indicating the location of your datasets and locations to save logs and checkpoints to.
+Note that there may be minor differences between the script and the paper due to active development.

 ## Training Data

 A training dataset with 161069 512x512 crops from STEM images is available upon request.
 Contact: {j.m.ede, r.beanland}@warwick.ac.uk.
 It will also be made available as a subset of the Warwick Large Electron Microscopy Dataset (WLEMD) in a future publication.
+A link will be provided here.